akamai/cli/README.md

 ### Command Package Metadata

-You may _optionally_ include a `cli.json` file to inform Akamai CLI about the command package and it's included commands.
+You *must* include a `cli.json` file to inform Akamai CLI about the command package and it's included commands.

 `cli.json` allows you specify the command language runtime version, as well as define all commands included in package.